 The eligibility of a candidate to take admission to B.Sc.
-Computer Management program is as perthe eligibility criteria fixed by the University.
+Computer Management program is as per the eligibility criteria is as follows.

 12th Arts, Commerce, Science and MCVC passed students are eligible to take admission to B.Sc.
 Computer Management.